-- It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
-This was true for mold, odors, smoke, fumes, and asbestos fibers that triggered coverage in other cases and the same is true here. especially significant when it comes to business interruption losses, where even modest impacts to property lead to covered The coronavirus can be disinfected or cleaned, but it distinct demonstrable alteration still causes а and property.
-That is what has triggered coverage for Plaintiffs' significant losses here. - 8.
-Because of the physical alterations of its properties, including the air, airspaces, and surfaces in its properties, which rendered the insured properties incapable of performing their essential functions, Plaintiffs sustained direct physical loss of or damage to its properties (or both).
-The disruption of normal business operations resulted in the severe and substantial losses more particularly described below. - 9.
-To date, Plaintiffs have suffered hundreds of thousands of dollars in loss and damage, all of which remains unreimbursed by Defendant despite being covered under the terms of the policy purchased.
+7. It is often the case that the source of a covered property insurance loss can ultimately be cleaned, removed, contained, or remediated, yet that does not mean that there was no "loss of or damage to" property in the first place.
+This was true for mold, odors, smoke, fumes, and asbestos fibers that triggered coverage in other cases and the same is true here.
+That is especially significant when it comes to business interruption losses, where even modest impacts to property lead to covered losses.
+The coronavirus can be disinfected or cleaned, but it still causes a distinct and demonstrable alteration to property.
+That is what has triggered coverage for Plaintiff's significant losses here.

+8. Because of the physical alterations of its property, including the air, airspaces, and surfaces in its properties, which rendered the insured property incapable of performing their essential functions, Plaintiff sustained direct physical loss of or damage to its property (or both).
+The disruption of normal business operations resulted in the severe and substantial losses more particularly described below.

+To date, Plaintiff has suffered hundreds of thousands of dollars in loss and damage, all of which remains unreimbursed by Defendant despite being covered under the terms of the policy purchased.

-- 10. Plaintiffs are yet another victim of the insurance industry's universal denial and rejection of its coverage obligations for COVID-19 business interruption losses.
-Defendant has left Plaintiffs with no choice but to seek judicial intervention to enforce the obligations owed to it by Defendant pursuant to the terms and conditions of the "all risk" policy (the "All Risk Policy").
-The All Risk Policy is attached hereto as Exhibit A, and is incorporated herein by reference. - 11.
-Prior to the pandemic, Plaintiffs purchased an "all risk" insurance policy from Defendant, which included coverage for direct physical loss of or damage to properties (or both) for business interruption exactly like that caused by the COVID-19 pandemic and/or closure orders. - 12.
-The All Risk Policy specifically insures against business interruption losses, losses occasioned by government orders, decontamination costs, extra expense payments to continue business as nearly normal as practicable, loss as a result of communicable disease, among many other covered losses.
-Plaintiffs have experienced losses that fall within all of these coverages.
-For this broad, "all risk" business interruption protection, Plaintiffs paid significant premium. - 13.
-Plaintiffs' purchase of this broad "all risk" coverage created a reasonable expectation that the coverage will apply if Plaintiffs have a business interruption resulting from unforeseen and fortuitous events, such as the physical damage to and inability to use its properties or a forced government shutdown of its businesses as a result of a pandemic or other large-scale natural disaster.
-In particular, Plaintiffs could not foresee the physical damage produced by the COVID-19 pandemic or the government orders shuttering businesses as a result of the physical damage produced by the COVID-19 pandemic.
-After faithfully paying a high premium for "all risk" coverage, business owner-insured Plaintiffs, who were forced to modify their business operations from these unprecedented events, had a reasonable expectation that their "all risk" business interruption insurance would apply and protect it.
-Plaintiffs had such expectations and sought coverage from Defendant for the losses.
+10. Plaintiff is yet another victim of the insurance industry's universal denial and rejection of its coverage obligations for COVID-19 business interruption losses.
+Defendant has left Plaintiff with no choice but to seek judicial intervention to enforce the obligations owed to it by Defendant pursuant to the terms and conditions of the "all risk" policy (the "All Risk Policy").
+The All Risk Policy is attached hereto as Exhibit A, and is incorporated herein by reference.

+11. Prior to the pandemic, Plaintiff purchased an "all risk" insurance policy from Defendant, which included coverage for direct physical loss of or damage to properties (or both) for business interruption exactly like that caused by the COVID-19 pandemic and/or closure orders.

+12. The All Risk Policy specifically insures against business interruption losses, losses occasioned by government orders, decontamination costs, extra expense payments to continue business as nearly normal as practicable, loss as a result of communicable disease, among many other covered losses.
+Plaintiff has experienced losses that fall within all of these coverages.
+For this broad, "all risk" business interruption protection, Plaintiff paid significant premium.

+13. Plaintiff's purchase of this broad "all risk" coverage created a reasonable expectation that the coverage will apply if Plaintiff has a business interruption resulting from unforeseen and fortuitous events, such as the physical damage to and inability to use its property or a forced government shutdown of its businesses as a result of a pandemic or other large-scale natural disaster.
+In particular, Plaintiff could not foresee the physical damage produced by the COVID-19 pandemic or the government orders shuttering businesses as a result of the physical damage produced by the COVID-19 pandemic.
+After faithfully paying a high premium for "all risk" coverage, business owner-insured Plaintiff, who was forced to modify its business operations from these unprecedented events, had a reasonable expectation that its "all risk" business interruption insurance would apply and protect it.
+Plaintiff had such expectations and sought coverage from Defendant for the losses.